petrikreus/comp-se-200-assignment/test_plan.md

 - Jest
 - React Testing Library

+We picked [Jest](https://jestjs.io/), a JavaScript testing framework, for unit and integration testing.
+Since the testable file/function count is low, Jest will work well.
+It works without much additional configuration and is easy to use.
+If the testable amount was higher, a deeper consideration and comparison should be conducted.

+The Jest framework was tested by creating a simple test case for the divide function of the provided utility library.

+If we had access to the React application, we suggest that React Testing Library was to be used.
+It is a...

 # Tests

 > - What kind of tests are to be performed (unit, integration, …), and what is their importance for the end-to-end